open-mmlab/mmpose/docs/en/guide_to_framework.md

-# A 20 Minute Guide to MMPose Framework
+# A 20-minute Tour to MMPose

 MMPose 1.0 is built upon a brand-new framework.
 For developers with basic knowledge of deep learning, this tutorial provides a overview of MMPose 1.0 framework design.
 Whether you are **a user of the previous version of MMPose**, or **a beginner of MMPose wishing to start with v1.0**, this tutorial will show you how to build a project based on MMPose 1.0.